 From its headwaters near Pittsfield, Massachusetts, the Housatonic River flows south for one hundred and forty-nine miles, winding through the southern Berkshires and across Connecticut until it reaches Long Island Sound near a barrier beach called Milford Point.
 On its way there, it more or less evenly bisects a Massachusetts House of Representatives district known as the Third Berkshire.

-More noteworthy than how it splits that swath of southwestern Massachusetts—the largest, in square miles, of any state-house district in the Commonwealth—is a how, over several decades, the battle to restore a polluted river and protect the health of those living nearby has created sharp divisions in the legislative district’s eighteen communities.
+More noteworthy than how it splits that swath of southwestern Massachusetts—the largest, in square miles, of any state-house district in the Commonwealth—is how, over several decades, the battle to restore a polluted river and protect the health of those living nearby created sharp divisions in the legislative district’s eighteen communities.

-On one side are those who vigorously oppose the pending Environmental Protection Agency-managed plan, called “Rest of River,” to remove some amount of polychlorinated biphenyls, or PCBs, from the river and its floodplains—present in large quantity after decades of dumping and spillage of toxic transformer-insulating fluids from a massive General Electric manufacturing plant in Pittsfield—and then deposit more than a million cubic yards of tainted soil and sediment in a new engineered landfill in the town of Lee.
+On one side are those who vigorously oppose a pending Environmental Protection Agency-managed plan, called “Rest of River,” to remove some amount of polychlorinated biphenyls, or PCBs, from the river and its floodplains—present in large quantity after decades of dumping and spillage of toxic transformer-insulating fluids from a massive General Electric manufacturing plant in Pittsfield—and then deposit more than a million cubic yards of tainted soil and sediment in a new engineered landfill in the town of Lee.

 They may oppose it for cleaning up too many PCBs or too few, for taking too long or not long enough, or for ignoring bioremediation, incineration, and other technologies they say could do the job—even if at much higher cost.
 Without question, many oppose the plan because it permanently saddles the historically working-class town of Lee with a toxic-waste dump—however well-built and leak-monitored the E.P.A. insists it will be.